-An online bachelor's degree program in creative writing is perfect for students interested in learning how to write in a variety of genres.
-Programs teach students how to pay attention to their audience when writing and how to change their tone based upon who their reader may be.
+An online bachelor’s in writing degree program is perfect for students interested in learning how to write in a variety of genres.
+Students learn how to pay attention to their writing audience and how to change their tone based upon who their reader may be.
 Students also learn how to develop characters, settings, and dialogue to depict a detailed story.
 The industry with the highest level of employment for writers is advertising and public relations, while the industry that pays the highest is independent writers, artists, and performers.
 Writing is a specialized but widely-applicable skill that can translate into a variety of careers.

 The Best Online Bachelor's in Writing Programs